 6. Know how to Synchronize Windows, Sunroof

-8. Know how to jump start your Mercedes-Benz
+8. Know how to jump-start your Mercedes-Benz

-9. Know how expensive replacement keys are.The keys on your MB are very expensive to replace.
-The cost of replacement keys can range from $300 to $500 US dollars.
+9. Know how expensive replacement keys are.The keys on your MB are costly to replace.
+The replacement keys can range from $300 to $500 US dollars.
 It is wise to place a protective case on your keyfob just like you do with your smartphone.
 You will find lots of Silicone Smart Keyfob covers for Mercedes-Benz on Amazon.
 If the buttons on your keyfob are already worn out, you can replace just the shell and save your key.
 Check out these replacement shells for Mercedes-Benz smart key.

 10. Know how to find a good mechanic.

-Ask your friends and relatives for suggestions or you can read online reviews.
+Ask your friends and relatives for suggestions, or you can read online reviews.
 You don’t want to pick a mechanic at random—your car is an expensive investment, and you want to be sure it’s in the right hands.

-Hope these ten things will help you maintain your Mercedes-Benz and save you money and headaches.
+I hope these ten things will help you maintain your Mercedes-Benz and save you money and headaches.
 Keeping up maintenance on your Mercedes-Benz is very important to avoid large repair bills in the future.
 Don’t forget to put a roadside emergency kit in your car’s trunk so you have everything you need if your car breaks down and you can’t immediately find help.

 Am using a 2016 C300 in the hot region of the Western Africa .
 I notice some sharp hammer like noise mostly when I accelerate abruptly as if the engine will shatter.
 A friend of mine said it’s common with Mercedes Benz.